79 Water St, Plymouth, MA 02360, USA

 Town Brook is home to a herring run on the rebound!
 Every spring, thousands of alewife herring swim upstream, en route to their spawning grounds in the Billington Sea.
 In 2003, about 7,000 herring were counted here.
 In 2016, there were nearly 200,000!
-This is thanks largely to the 21st-century removal of four local dams that impeded fish passage.
+This is thanks largely to the 21st-century removal of five local dams that impeded fish passage.

 Historic Site: Yes

 Hours: Dawn to Dusk